Mohammed-Shams/skills-github-pages2/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my new site in this page my name is mohammed
 ---